DiLRandI/solr-with-monitoring/README.md

 # SolrCloud + ZooKeeper + Prometheus + Grafana (Learning Stack)

+**This repository is for learning and experimentation only.
+It is not intended for production use.**

-Purpose of this repository
+## Purpose of this repository

-- The goal is to help you learn the essentials of four components and how they work together:
+This project is a hands-on, reproducible Docker Compose stack designed **purely for learning**.
+It helps you understand the essentials of four core components and how they work together:

-  - Apache Solr (search engine) in SolrCloud mode
+- **Apache Solr** (search engine) in SolrCloud mode
-  - Apache ZooKeeper (cluster coordination for SolrCloud)
+- **Apache ZooKeeper** (cluster coordination for SolrCloud)
-  - Prometheus (metrics collection)
+- **Prometheus** (metrics collection)
-  - Grafana (metrics visualization)
+- **Grafana** (metrics visualization)

-- This is a hands-on, reproducible Docker Compose stack you can run locally to explore:
+You can use this stack to:

-  - How SolrCloud manages collections, shards, and replicas
+- Learn how SolrCloud manages collections, shards, and replicas
-  - How ZooKeeper coordinates Solr nodes and stores cluster state/configsets
+- See how ZooKeeper coordinates Solr nodes and stores cluster state/configsets
-  - How to expose Solr metrics via the official Solr Prometheus Exporter
+- Expose and collect Solr metrics using the official Solr Prometheus Exporter
-  - How to view and explore metrics in Grafana
+- Visualize and explore metrics in Grafana

-Components and what they do
+## Components and what they do

 - Solr (solr-master, solr-slave1, solr-slave2)
   - Open-source search platform built on Apache Lucene
   - SolrCloud mode provides distributed indexing and search via: